All Episodes

 The wife has thrown her husband back under the cradle, saying that he acted alone.

-She didn't know the decorations were stolen.
+She didn't know the decorations were stolen, she claims.

 Wow.